TonyRedGraveDMC/KPI_IASA_66/src/main/resources/apache-tomcat-8.5.35/CONTRIBUTING.md

 ###### SVN

-If you have chosen to attach a patch to the Bugzilla issue (or email one), then you'll need to checkout the SVN version.
+If you have chosen to attach a patch to the Bugzilla issue (or login one), then you'll need to checkout the SVN version.
 Instructions for new committers to learn how to do this are found [here](https://www.apache.org/dev/contributors.html#svnbasics).
 However, in the